davidhalter/jedi/README.rst

 which uses Jedi's autocompletion.
 We encourage you to use Jedi in your IDEs.
 It's really easy.

-Jedi can currently be used with the following editors:
+Jedi can currently be used with the following editors/projects:

 - Vim (jedi-vim_, YouCompleteMe_, deoplete-jedi_)
 - Emacs (Jedi.el_, company-mode_, elpy_, anaconda-mode_, ycmd_)
 - Sublime Text (SublimeJEDI_ [ST2 + ST3], anaconda_ [only ST3])
-- SynWrite_
 - TextMate_ (Not sure if it's actually working)
 - Kate_ version 4.13+ supports it natively, you have to enable it, though. [`proof
   <https://projects.kde.org/projects/kde/applications/kate/repository/show?rev=KDE%2F4.13>`_]